Soneso/stellar-ios-mac-sdk/docs/2-Key-Pairs.md

 ```

-Or if it is a new Keypair object that was created by the generate random function:
+Or if it is a new KeyPair object that was created by the generate random function:

 ```swift